-From Christine J. Vincent, AEFI Project Director — Key 2018 Dates for AEFI
+From Christine J. Vincent, AEFI Project Director – Key 2019 Dates for your Calendar

 To the Artist-Endowed Foundation Community and its Friends:

-Please pencil the following dates into your calendar and be on the look-out for further details on these and other activities of the Aspen Institute Artist-Endowed Foundations Initiative/AEFI:
+PRIORITY: Please add the following dates to your calendar and expect further details on these and other activities of the Aspen Institute Artist-Endowed Foundations Initiative/AEFI:

-- April 29 through May 4 — 2018 Seminar on Strategy for Artist-Endowed Foundation Leaders, a week-long, open-application, professional development program designed to help individuals who are exploring the idea of creating an artist-endowed foundation or becoming involved as new staff or board leaders.
+- April 28 – May 3 – 2019 Seminar on Strategy for Artist-Endowed Foundation Leaders, a week-long, open-application, professional development program designed to help individuals who are exploring the idea of creating an artist-endowed foundation or becoming involved as new staff or board leaders.
 Each day of the Seminar will be hosted by a prominent artist-endowed foundation in New York City.

-AEFI had a great 2017.
-Its success was made possible by the many foundation leaders who contributed to and participated in AEFI’s leadership programs, and who utilized and informed its research and publications.
+AEFI’s success in 2018 was made possible by the many foundation leaders who contributed to and participated in AEFI’s education programs, informed its research endeavors, and used its informational publications and resources.
 Thank you!

-- 25 artist-endowed foundations participated in a new interactive feature of the AEFI webpage, bringing the “AEF concept” to life by showcasing the variety of artists who are creating this field and linking directly to the foundations’ websites—(view here).
+- 30 artist-endowed foundations are highlighted in an interactive feature of the AEFI webpage that brings the “AEF concept” to life by showcasing the variety of artists who are creating this field and linking directly to the foundations’ websites.

-- 104 foundation leaders from across the U.S. and abroad convened for the 2017 AEF Leadership Forum, November 6, presented by the Hoffman Forum in cooperation with University of Miami School of Law and AEFI, and hosted by the Whitney Museum of American Art.
+- 102 foundation leaders from across the U.S. and abroad convened for the 2018 AEF Leadership Forum, presented by the Hoffman Forum in cooperation with University of Miami School of Law and AEFI, and hosted by MoMA PS1.

-- 3,500 unique page views were logged for AEFI’s webpage in 2017, where those who are exploring creation of an artist-endowed foundation or becoming involved as new staff or board members can find valuable information and publications. www.aspeninstitute.org/aefi.
+- 2,535 unique page views were logged for AEFI’s webpage in 2018, where those who are exploring creation of an artist-endowed foundation or becoming involved as new staff or board members can find important information and publications. www.aspeninstitute.org/aefi.

 Salute to Key Partners and Sponsors

-AEFI is sustained by the AEFI Lead Underwriters — ARIS Title Insurance, DeWitt Stern, UOVO, and U.S. Trust — who provide core operating support to AEFI and collaborate in developing and disseminating educational information in their areas of expertise to assist the artist-endowed foundation field.
+AEFI was sustained during 2018 by the AEFI Lead Underwriters — ARIS Title Insurance, DeWitt Stern, UOVO, and U.S. Trust — who provide core operating support to AEFI and collaborate in developing and disseminating educational information to assist the artist-endowed foundation field.

 Many friends of the artist-endowed foundation community come together to make AEFI’s work possible.

-- Our leadership programs are made possible by the AEFI Presenting Partners, including the Hoffman Forum, presenter of the annual AEF Leadership Forum.
+- Our education programs are supported by the AEFI Presenting Partners, including the Hoffman Forum at University of Miami School of Law, presenter of the annual AEF Leadership Forum.

-- AEFI’s Forum Hosts—in 2017, the Whitney Museum of American Art; in 2016, The Morgan Library & Museum; in 2015, The Museum of Modern Art—provide the important cultural setting for these events, as do the Seminar Host Foundations, listed above.
+- AEFI’s Forum Hosts—(MoMA PS1, 2018; Whitney Museum of American Art, 2017; The Morgan Library & Museum, 2016; The Museum of Modern Art, 2015)—provide the important cultural settings for these events, as do the Seminar Host Foundations, listed above.

-Lastly, AEFI’s programs and aspirations are informed by the wise perspectives of our AEFI Advisors, led by Honorary Chair Charles C. Bergman, Chairman & CEO of the Pollock-Krasner Foundation.
+Lastly, AEFI’s programs and aspirations are informed by the wise perspectives of our AEFI Advisors; we are grateful for their astute guidance.
+Ruth E Fine, Chair, Roy Lichtenstein Foundation, has graciously accepted the role of Honorary Chair, AEFI Advisors, filling this important leadership post following the 2018 death of longtime AEFI advocate Charles C. Bergman, Chairman & CEO of The Pollock-Krasner Foundation.

 Christine J. Vincent